-I am going to help you to get organised, make sense of how to prep for the week AND it won’t take up all your time and energy.
+I am going to help you to get organised and make sense of how to prep for the week.
+It doesn’t need to take up all your time and energy.
 End result?
-Gorgeous, easy meals that fill you up but won’t put you over on calories.
+Gorgeous, easy meals that fill you up and provide balanced nutrition but won’t put you over on calories.

-If you have a weight loss or fitness goal for the new year, if you’re not organised and you don’t make your own meals, I don’t know how you’ll get results.
-What you put in your mouth affects up to 80% of your results.
+If you have a weight loss or fitness goal for the new year, and you’re unorganised, I don’t know how you’ll get results.
+What you put in your mouth and when affects up to 80% of your results.

 Instead of wasting time and energy chasing yourself around in circles, organisation helps you to deal with the day-to-day, leaving you feeling more relaxed and in control.
 Plus, this is a biggie.
 You’ll save money.
 Lots of it.

 My weekly organisation is simple.
-I look after a chronically ill child full-time, I work and I have specific dietary restrictions to cater for (my son and I) plus a social triathlete’s appetite (my hubby).
-If it is hard, time-consuming and required lots of my attention, I simply can’t commit to doing it (same as many of you, of course, different demands on your time but same pressures).
+I look after a chronically ill child full-time, I work and I have specific dietary restrictions to cater for (my son and me) plus a social triathlete’s appetite (my hubby).
+If it is hard work, time-consuming and requires lots of my focus, I simply can’t commit to doing it (same as many of you, of course, different demands on your time but same pressures).

 This is what I have learned I do for the week without over-stretching myself.

 1. I shop for meals twice a week.
 Sunday and Wednesday or Thursday.
 If I can’t shop, I arrange to to have fresh food delivered (Woolies delivers free on Wed).

 2. I eat simply.
 And relatively cheaply by reducing packaged foods.

 3. I shop and prep on the same day.
 When I get home from shopping, I organise TWO things before anything gets done- a fridge salad (naked – the salad, not me – and I dress before each meal) and a fruit salad.
 I eat 1-2 cups of salad or vegetables of some description before each meal.

 4. I roast vegetables and meats on prep days.
 These form the basis for many meals and get added to salads and meals like risottos, pasta dishes or sandwiches.